 The biggest change to the 2021 Toyota GR Supra 3.0 lies in the power output from the inline-six engine.
 The horsepower has been bumped from 335 to 382 from 5,800 to 6,500RPM, and torque has gone up slightly by 3 lb-ft. to 368 from 1,800 to 5,000 RPM.
 Last year’s GR Supra was no slouch, but we observed noticeable improvement in acceleration in our 2021 tester.
-Toyota estimates that the Supra 3.0 will accelerate from a standstill to 96 km/h in a mere 3.9 seconds (a 0.2-second improvement) and the butt-dyno suggests that even that figure might be conservative.
+Toyota estimates that the Supra 3.0 will accelerate from a standstill to 96 km/h in a mere 3.9 seconds, a 0.2-second improvement, and the butt-dyno suggests that even that figure might be conservative.

 While we would have liked to see a manual transmission option for the GR Supra 3.0, the standard ZF eight-speed automatic is far from being a consolation prize.
-This engine and transmission combo (borrowed directly from BMW) is absolutely one of the best six-cylinder powertrains in the industry today.
+This engine and transmission combo, borrowed directly from BMW, is absolutely one of the best six-cylinder powertrains in the industry today.
 The sheer quickness in the way it accelerates and bangs in gears is mind-boggling, and the silky-smooth mannerism masks the Supra’s traveling speed making it imperceptible under most speed limits.

 Handling of the Supra is equally brilliant.
 The electric steering rack does show a bit of dullness at slow speed, but is far from feeling dead.
-Turning in aggressively the Supra’s steering comes alive and becomes precise and accurate; there is actual weighting and feel is excellent.
+However, turning in aggressively, the Supra’s steering comes alive and becomes precise and accurate; there is actual weighting and feel is excellent.
 The Supra is a real joy to row through winding roads as well as on longer bends, and the balanced chassis is truly second to none in its price range.
 It’s worth noting that the effects of the revised chassis tuning in the 2021 GR Supra were not immediately evident, as the previous model was a solid performer and the only way to pinpoint this is to drive them back to back.

 Stepping inside the Supra requires a bit of practice and contortion due to the low roof.
 Once you are inside though, you will enjoy the extra headroom created by the bubble shaped roof, which also helps to accommodate helmets for motorsport uses.
 The 14-way power adjustable seats are comfortable and offer plenty of lateral support, and are heated to keep drivers comfortable deep into fall.

 Interior layout of the Supra is more similar to its German donor than the design typically found in a Toyota product.
-Again, armchair critics and purists will say they should not have taken parts from a shared parts bin when building the cabin, to which we agree for originality sake.
+Again, armchair critics and purists will say they should not have taken parts from a shared parts bin when building the cabin, to which agree for originality sake.
 But the fact remains that the BMW interior design and infotainment system are a class above most and is reflected in the Supra.

 The iDrive-derived infotainment is very easy to use, and commands are easily made using the touchpad rotary dial or by touching the 8.8-inch touchscreen atop the centre console.
 There is a good amount of customizable shortcut keys to quickly access commonly used features, with standard wireless Apple CarPlay support for smartphone integration.
 Music lovers will enjoy the standard 12-speaker JBL premium sound system over the four-speaker system found in the GR Supra 2.0.